Anhambaí: Service in the Brazilian navy

 The Anhambaí was assigned to join the Mato Grosso Naval Force, now the Mato Grosso Flotilla, on September 2, 1858.
 The gunboat docked in Cuiabá, in the province of Mato Grosso, on October 12, 1859, carrying the future Marshal Manuel Deodoro da Fonseca, commander of the province's armed forces, and his family.

-On December 27 and 28, 1864, on the occasion of the Mato Grosso Campaign, it took part in the defense of Coimbra Fort, having transported the entire garrison of the fort.
+On December 27 and 28, 1864, on the occasion of the Mato Grosso campaign, it took part in the defense of Fort Coimbra, having transported the entire garrison of the fort.
 At the time, the ship was commanded by Captain Lieutenant Balduíno José Ferreira de Aguiar.
 During the attempt to take the fort, the Anhambaí positioned itself near the attacking vessels, firing its two 32-pound cannons at them and impeding attempts to disembark.
 At around 10:30 am, the Brazilian gunboat headed for a Paraguayan landing point on the right side of the river and opened fire on several columns of infantry and cavalry.
 The following day, still in support of the fort, the Anhambaí prevented several attempts to scale the parapet of the fortification “by the artillery and infantry fire of the Brazilians and by the bullets fired” from the gunboat.